moxin-org/Moxin-LLM/README.md

 ## Datasets

-We use the SlimPajama dataset for pretraining.
-You can download the dataset using Hugging Face datasets:
+To use the [SlimPajama dataset](https://huggingface.co/datasets/cerebras/SlimPajama-627B) for pretraining, you can download the dataset using Hugging Face datasets:
 ```
 import datasets
 ds = datasets.load_dataset("cerebras/SlimPajama-627B")